-- Place individuals in temporary, transitional, or permanent housing accommodations including for the purposes of self-isolation. - Communities are encouraged to think broadly about what constitutes temporary accommodations (for example, motels, hotels, rooming houses, community buildings, schools, tents in sports arenas, RVs etc.). - Transitional housing: Housing intended to offer a supportive living environment for its residents, including offering them the experience, tools, knowledge and opportunities for social and skill development to become more independent.
+- Transitional housing: Housing intended to offer a supportive living environment for its residents, including offering them the experience, tools, knowledge and opportunities for social and skill development to become more independent.
 It is considered an intermediate step between emergency shelter and supportive housing, and has limits on how long an individual or family can stay.
-Stays are typically between 3 months and 3 years. - Permanent supportive housing: Housing that combines rental or housing assistance with individualized, and flexible support services for people with high needs related to physical or mental health, developmental disabilities or substance use.
-Permanent supportive housing may be: - placed-based: Congregate or independent permanent supportive housing units situated in 1 building or location - scattered-site: The provision of permanent supportive housing services in the community, delivered through home visits or community-based agencies - Housing: Housing that is not supportive housing and that can be long-term.
+Stays are typically between 3 months and 3 years. - Permanent supportive housing: Housing that combines rental or housing assistance with individualized, and flexible support services for people with high needs related to physical and/or mental health, developmental disabilities or substance use.
+Permanent supportive housing may be:

+- placed-based: Congregate or independent permanent supportive housing units situated in 1 building or location - scattered-site: The provision of permanent supportive housing services in the community, delivered through home visits or community-based agencies - Housing: Housing that is not supportive housing and that can be long-term.
 Includes a house, apartment or room (including social housing) that a family or individual rents or owns.
 Housing may include living arrangements with friends or family members that are expected to be long-term. - Indigenous housing options that reflect Indigenous values, beliefs and practices (for example, community/family living environment) and are delivered by Indigenous organizations.